Essential oils and epilepsy – pros and cons

 In this article

-People have been using essential oils for seizure for thousands of years.
-For example, in ancient Persia, lavender oil was sometimes used by doctors to treat epilepsy.
-One of the reasons that purple is the color of epilepsy is due to the fact that lavender (a plant with purple flowers) was used to treat seizures before modern medicine.
+People have been using essential oils for seizures for thousands of years.
+For example doctors in ancient Persia believed lavender (a common essential oil) could be used to treat epilepsy, and it was used in many places to treat seizures before modern medicine.

-Today there are over 90 essential oils which can easily be bought in health stores and online.
+Today there are dozens of essential oils which can be bought in health stores and online.
 These products claim to provide various benefits for people’s health.
 Essential oils can be applied to the skin or are inhaled – a type of alternative medicine called aromatherapy.

 Always talk with your doctor first

-If you are thinking of using essential oils for seizure management, you should always speak with your doctor before taking any new treatments.
-Essential oils should not replace your anti-epilepsy medication, because there’s a high risk of having a breakthrough seizure.
+If you are thinking of using essential oils for seizure management, you should always speak with your doctor before using them.
+Essential oils should not replace your anti-seizure medication (ASM).
+It’s also important to remember that, just because something is ‘natural’, it doesn’t necessarily mean it is safe.

-Because there’s little definitive evidence about essential oils and seizures, we can’t say for sure if they’re helpful or not when managing epilepsy.
+Because there’s little definitive evidence about essential oils and seizures, we can’t say for sure if they’re helpful or not when managing epilepsy, so talk with your doctor about them.

 Some essential oils are not good for seizures

-Although most essential oils are believed to be harmless for people with epilepsy, there are certain essential oils that could be seizure triggers.
-The following essential oils are not good for seizures and should be avoided if you have epilepsy:
+There are certain essential oils that could be seizure triggers, according to the 2019 review.
+Based on that analysis, the following essential oils may trigger seizures and should be avoided if you have epilepsy:

 • Eucalyptus